MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/kernel-mode-code-signing-policy--windows-vista-and-later-.md

 To sign a driver for Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10, follow these steps:

-1. Run the HLK tests for Windows 10.
-2. Run the HCK tests for Windows 8.1 and earlier versions.
+1. Run the HLK tests (Windows 10), or the HCK tests (Windows 8.1 and earlier versions).
-3. Using the Windows 10 HLK, merge the two test logs.
+2. Using the Windows 10 HLK, merge the two test logs.
-4. Submit your driver and the merged HLK/HCK test results to the [Windows Hardware Developer Center Dashboard portal](https://sysdev.microsoft.com/hardware).
+3. Submit your driver and the merged HLK/HCK test results to the [Windows Hardware Developer Center Dashboard portal](https://sysdev.microsoft.com/hardware).

 ## Signing a driver for earlier versions of Windows

-Before Windows 10 1607, the following types of drivers require an Authenticode certificate used together with Microsoft’s cross-certificate for cross-signing:
+Before Windows 10, version 1607, the following types of drivers require an Authenticode certificate used together with Microsoft's cross-certificate for cross-signing:

 * Kernel-mode device drivers
 * User-mode device drivers